This poem penned by Blog Editor Frank Turrisi explores a friend's true story in lieu of NFL reactions to comments made by President Trump. (click)

 Wash off the paint of the expensive automobiles.

 Could enjoy the day too.
-Before I could even say hi,
+Before I could even say hi to her,

 Of me.
 Gasping, she pulled the leash around the neck